t-mullen/simple-signal/README.md

 `opts` are the options to be passed to the `SimplePeer` constructor.

 ###`signalClient.on('peer', function (peer) {})`
 Fired when signalling is completed.
 Passes a signalled `SimplePeer` object.

+The `id` of the remote peer is added as `peer.id`.

 ## Server API
 ###`signalServer = require('simple-signal-server')(io)`